PPUC/Hardware_Out_8x10/README.md

 * DIP-switches: usually used to select an address for RS485 (16 combinations)

 ## High Side Switch Outputs
 There are 8 outputs featuring a high side switch, usually used for lamp coloums.
 The voltage is derived form 20 V power connection.
 Current and power is limited by a linear regulator (78L24) wich is actually not used for regulating the voltage but to protect the switch form overload in case of a short circuit.
 Each output can drive a constant current of 100 mA witch is normaly sufficiant for 10 LED lamps (e.g. 10 rows of LEDs).
 Short term peak current is about 300 mA.
-The 20 V supply can actually range from 7 V to 26 V.
+The 20 V supply can actually range from 7 V to 26 V (the lower limit is derived from UGS of the high side FET).

 ## Low Side Switch Outputs
-There are 10 outputs featuring a low side switch, usually used für lamp rows.
+There are 10 outputs featuring a low side switch, usually used for lamp rows.
 The outputs are open drain and drive currents up to 3 A with a load connected to a voltage of up to 30 V.

 ## Special Output
 One special output is available for high speed signals.
 The voltage is 5 V, it is a push pull output that can drive a current up to 8 mA.
 It can be used to e.g. control a WS2812 LED strip.

 ## Connectors
 There are pads for connectors that fit S.A.M. systems and also WPC systems.
-Be aware that J5 (WPC columns) is actually not in the PCB layout as it can be mounted ont pins 1 to 9 of J6 (S.A.M. columns).
-The pinning is unfortunately vice versa so it looks as if the connector of the original WPC cable harness is 180° rotated (cables go to the inner side of PCB).
+Be aware that J5 (WPC columns) is actually not in the PCB layout as it can be mounted on pins 1 to 9 of J6 (S.A.M. columns).
+The pinning is unfortunately vice versa so the connector of the original WPC cable harness has to be rotated by 180° (cables go to the inner side of PCB).